GavrilenkoA/Tm_prediction/README.md

 	Once the command completes execution, you will find the tm_prediction.txt file generated in the ROOT of directory.
 This file contains the predicted melting temperature for the provided protein sequence, along with the corresponding protein ID.

 ## EDA
-1. [wget_filter.ipynb](./process_data/wget_filter.ipynb): Obtaining preprocessed mass spectrometry-based data encompassing melting temperatures of 34,925 proteins from 13 model organisms.
-[Article.](https://www.nature.com/articles/s41592-020-0801-4 )
+1. [wget_filter.ipynb](./process_data/wget_filter.ipynb): Obtaining preprocessed mass spectrometry-based data encompassing melting temperatures of 34,925 proteins from 13 model organisms - [Article.](https://www.nature.com/articles/s41592-020-0801-4 )

 	To ensure data quality, duplicates were eliminated.
 Additionally, proteins longer than 1,020 amino acids were excluded as the transformer model has limitations on input sequence length.